maghaali/update_pip_list/README.md

 python update_pip_list.py
 ```

-> Note: maybe you need to check you package lists and and some other symbols to re pattern
+> Note: maybe you need to check your package lists and and some other symbols to re pattern